 If you’re like most people in today’s high-tech world, your Android smartphone has become a key part of daily life.
 This is an exciting time for smartphone technology, as every new Android device is jam-packed with increasingly powerful hardware and dozens of new features.
 Unfortunately, these improvements tend to come with a major trade-off in the form of shorter battery life; leaving you with a need to save your Android battery wherever possible.

-Bigger and better screens, cutting-edge applications, and faster processing can take a toll on the battery of any device.
+Bigger and better screens, awesome applications, and faster processing can take a toll on the battery of any device.
 Thankfully, there are some simple and effective tips on how to save phone battery and it may even make your experience smoother with faster load times!

-If you’re wondering how to save phone battery for your new Android device, then you’ve come to the right place.
-To help our readers, we’ve curated a list of useful tips and tricks that will help you squeeze out a few more hours of battery life – Phoneaholics rejoice!
+If you’re wondering how to save the phone battery for your new Android device, then you’ve come to the right place.
+To help our readers, we’ve curated a list of 6 useful tips and tricks that will help you squeeze out a few more hours from your phone – Phoneaholics rejoice!

 1. Use Dark Backgrounds & Wallpapers

-Believe it or not, one of the quickest ways to increase battery life is using a combination of dark backgrounds and power-saving mode.
+Believe it or not, one of the quickest ways to increase your Android battery life is using a combination of dark backgrounds and a power-saving mode.
 Many modern Android phones use OLED screens, which are great for high-resolution viewing but pretty terrible for battery life.

 Utilising dark wallpaper, a darker coloured system theme, or night mode for compatible apps can go a long way towards increasing battery efficiency.
 For example, a power-saving mode is a great option, as it limits your device’s processor activity and reduces screen brightness at the same time.
 Best of all, unless you are trying to use multiple demanding apps at once or view your screen in direct sunlight, the changes are barely noticeable.

 You may get a few more years of perfect eyesight by reducing screen brightness on all your electronic devices and will save phone battery in the process.
 It’s a win, win!